drDOOM69GAMING/Olla-GTK/README.md

 Olla-GTK is a lightweight Linux desktop client designed for users who run LLMs locally and demand deep control over their hardware.
 Built specifically to handle high-inference models on dedicated GPUs, it replaces heavy Electron wrappers with a streamlined, asynchronous Python core.

+## Extended Description

+Olla-GTK was born out of a need for a minimalist yet powerful interface for local large language models.
+While many existing tools rely on resource-heavy web technologies, Olla-GTK leverages the native performance of the GTK3 toolkit to provide a near-zero overhead experience.
+This ensures that your system resources remain dedicated to what matters most: the inference engine.

+### Performance Architecture
+The core of Olla-GTK is built on a strictly non-blocking, event-driven architecture.
+By utilizing Python's threading library in conjunction with the GLib main loop, the application performs heavy I/O operations—such as streaming large model responses or pulling multi-gigabyte model files—in the background.
+This prevents the user interface from stuttering or becoming unresponsive during high-load scenarios.

+### Advanced Memory and Context Management
+Managing VRAM is the primary challenge of local inference.
+Olla-GTK provides a transparent view into the model's context window.

+* **The Context Meter:** This feature calculates the approximate token usage in real-time, allowing users to visualize how close they are to the hardware limits of their GPU.
+* **Sliding-Window Logic:** To maintain long-running conversations without crashing the backend, the application implements an automated history truncation system.
+It intelligently removes the oldest turns in the conversation to ensure the total token count stays within the user-defined `num_ctx` limit.

 ## Key Features

 * **High-Performance Streaming:** Implements a 100ms token-batching logic.
 Even at high inference speeds, the UI remains responsive without locking the GTK main loop.